- About Us

-	Summit 2019, Building Connection At All Levels: A Socio-Ecological Approach to Well-being on Campus, takes place in downtown Vancouver in the Morris J Wosk Centre for Dialogue.
-This year’s Summit will feature an array of engaging speakers and opportunities to learn and collaborate together, with immersive workshops aimed to inspire innovation and action on campus and beyond.
+Summit 2019, Building Connection At All Levels: A Socio-Ecological Approach to Well-being on Campus, took place in downtown Vancouver in the Morris J Wosk Centre for Dialogue.
+This year’s Summit featured an array of engaging speakers and opportunities to learn and collaborate together, with immersive workshops aimed to inspire innovation and action on campus and beyond.

 Movement and Mental Health Workshop with DancePl3y by Melanie Levenberg, M.Ed., B.Kin